50 Tools for Effective Inbound Marketing: The Best and the Overlooked

 - Awesome Screenshot

-The internet has 3.17 billion users, 2.3 billion active social media users.
+The internet has 3.17 billion users, and 2.3 billion active social media users.
 It’s not surprising that 91% of retail brands use 2 or more social media channels.
 80% of marketers report that social media has increased website traffic for their businesses.

 - Kingsumo Headlines